 The issues with midrange are slightly better, too.
 You can more fully hear the nuances in the headphones.
 While it certainly isn’t ideal for listening outside of gaming, it’s a slight improvement over the Game Ones.

-The Game Zeros are more or less the same headphones internally.
+The Sennheiser GAME ZERO Special Edition Gaming Headset are more or less the same headphones internally.
 While the slight improvement in sound is worth noting, it’s not much compared to the extra features and better build quality on these cans.

 Sennheiser Game Zero Overall